 VCSEL devices are grown layer by layer using different materials or alloy compositions, which is typically the case for the distributed Bragg reflector (DBR) mirrors and the active region.
 While it is possible to create these layers one-by-one using the primitive geometries or STEP import features in Ansys Lumerical Multiphysics™, the large number of layer necessitates the development of a solution for rapid structure generation.
-The solution to achieve this involves script commands that automatically import layers from a spreadsheet file and create corresponding simulation objects for the VCSEL device in the Object Tree.
+The solution to achieve this involves user-defined script functions that automatically import layers from a spreadsheet file and create corresponding simulation objects for the VCSEL device in the Object Tree.

 General Workflow